muhammadfriendsplay-code/animegif-/README.md

 # Upcoming:

-/ai? -- Command name not sure -- convert text to an AI generated anime picture!
+N/A D:

 # Current Commands:

+/waifu [prompt] -- Convert text to an AI generated anime picture!

 /dashboard -- Ban, Timeout or Remove coins from player